Alberto Hurtado University

 Furthermore, our mutual collaboration has led us to expand this alliance to the academic and research areas with various faculties, such as:

-• Faculty of Social Sciences, Department of Social Work; in the development and implementation of an evaluation of the use and impact of the Healing Gardens
+• Faculty of Social Sciences, Department of Social Work; in the development and implementation of a Use and Impact Assessment of Healing Gardens

 • Faculty of Education; creating a new pedagogical model through the Transformative Nature program.